goncalovalverde/seshat/README.md

 ## Configuration

-Two configuration files exist, one for configuring logging (log_config.yml) and another for the app configuration (config.yml)
+Two major configuration files exist, one for configuring logging (log_config.yml) and another for the app main configuration (config.yml)
+Also for each project/team a config file needs to be created and stored in the directory configured in config.yml.
+Please check conf/ directory with several examples for each case:
+- Jira with oauth
+- Jira with token
+- Trello
+- CSV file

 ### config.yaml
-An example file is provided called config.yml-example.
+This file provide basic needed information:
+config_dir: directory where configuration files for each project are stored
+cache_dir: the directory where cache files are stored (needs yet to be implemented)

+### log_config.yml

-Copy this file to config.yml and change it according to your needs.
+Change this file to your needs.
+By default it writes to /tmp/seshat.log

+### Project configuration files
 #### Jira passwords

 One important note about jira passwords.
 Jira cloud version no longer support passwords and you need to create an API token instead and then copy&paste it to the password field.